The Medieval Warfare museum

 Characteristics: round diamond-pointed pommel, leather-covered wooden hilt, diamond-pointed quillons for the crossguard inflected towards the blade.

-The sword, symbol of power and justice, was the knights’ weapon par excellence.
-Soldiers, priests and civilians were also armed with one.
+The sword, symbol of power and justice, was the knights’ weapon of choice.
+Soldiers, priests and civilians were also armed with them.
 Designed to cut and stab, it was used both for fighting and hunting.
-Handling it required technical training with a weapons master.
+Handling it required technical training from a weapons master.
 Its design evolved over the course of the Middle Ages.

 Length: 29 cm